06 Oct What is Steel Decking?

 - The decking incorporates an integral ceiling and services fixing system.

 The trapezoidal profiles in particular result in a composite slab with superior span capability, reducing the number of intermediate steel supports required and increasing uninterrupted floor areas in the building as well as speed of construction.
-In this range, SMD offers TR60+ and TR80+ (60mm and 80mm high respectively) and the deeper TR220 (220mm high) can be specified for use in high strength ribbed reinforced concrete slabs, ideal for open-plan office spaces and car park construction where large column-free circulatory areas are required.
+In this range, SMD offers TR60+ and TR80+ (60mm and 80mm high respectively).
+The deeper TR220 (220mm high) can be specified for use in high strength ribbed reinforced concrete slabs, ideal for open-plan office spaces and car park construction where large column-free circulatory areas are required.

-In floor construction, the metal deck sheets are spanned across and fixed to steel beams and the concrete slab is then cast on top.
+In floor construction, the metal deck sheets are spanned across.
+They’re then fixed to steel beams and the concrete slab is then cast on top.
 Once cured, the composite slab has superior strength while remaining relatively lightweight compared to traditional steel reinforced concrete or pre-cast floor solutions.
-Thru-deck welded shear studs along the beams not only act as anchorage for the deck – they also transfer horizontal shear forces between the steel beam and concrete slab.
+Thru-deck welded shear studs along the beams not only act as anchorage for the deck.
+They also transfer horizontal shear forces between the steel beam and concrete slab.
 These studs are site-welded to the supporting beams through troughs in the decking.

 The effectiveness of this form of construction is further increased when the metal deck acts in conjunction with the steel members to stabilise the entire building frame.
 The deck spanning perpendicular to the beams may be used as lateral restraint during construction and, through diaphragm action, to stabilise the entire structure by transferring wind loads back to the walls or columns.
 Transverse reinforcement of the concrete ‘flange’ over composite beams is usually provided by steel mesh and/or additional bars but in locations where the decking spans perpendicular to the beam centre line, the deck can also be considered as transverse reinforcement.